jg2273/SmartDeadbolt/LOGBOOK.md

 **11:16 PM**
 - Determining the type of microcontroller to use, due to the need of additional I/O pins from Arduino UNO R3

--Determining voltage regulation required to operate RFID
+- Determining voltage regulation required to operate RFID